');

 About Lowell, NC

-Lowell is a small community in North Carolina with a population of 3,711 residents.
-The median household income is $51,829 per year, which is near the national average.
-The median age in Lowell is 41.4 years.
+Lowell is a small town located in North Carolina with a population of 3,711 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,829 per year, which is 31% below the national median of $75,149.
+The median age of 41.4 years is close to the US median age of 38.9 years.

 Cost of Living in Lowell, NC